 Biography

 Myriam Cohenca (b.
-1992) is an Arab Jewish visual artist, photographer, and writer with roots in the Levant currently in residency at Fraise, in Montpellier (France).
+1992) is an Arab Jewish visual artist, photographer, and writer).
 Working across photography, video, text, installation, and mixed media, her practice navigates the space between political urgency and poetic ritual.

-Rooted in fieldwork, site-specific encounters, and long-term research, her work reflects on exile, identity, inheritance, human rights, and radical love, particularly within the context of Palestine-Israel.
-She has exhibited in Palestine, Spain, Italy, France, Austria and Morocco, and her work has been featured in independent publications such as The Markaz Review and Suboart.
-Alongside her artistic practice, she is actively involved in mutual aid initiatives supporting artists from the Land.
+Rooted in fieldwork, site-specific encounters, and long-term research, her work reflects on exile, identity, inheritance, human rights, and radical love, particularly within the context of Palestine.
+She has exhibited in Palestine, Spain, Italy, France, Austria, England and Morocco, and her work has been featured in independent publications such as The Markaz Review (including its anthology) and Suboart.
 She recently completed a long-term body of work titled How to Lose the War, which blends photography, video, text, and installation to explore systemic violence and the possibilities of resistance through poetic expression.
-She is currently developing Missing Data, a long-term research-creation project that reconstructs erased Arab Jewish memory through embodied rituals, intimate gestures, and imagined geographies across the Mediterranean.
+She is currently developing a new constellation of works, a long-term research-creation project that reconstructs erased Arab Jewish memory through embodied rituals, intimate gestures, and imagined geographies across the Mediterranean.

 Artist statement